yzdxs/learn-anything/readme.md

 I really love programming, building and sharing the things I have built.
 Aside from this I am currently working on a [macOS app](https://github.com/nikitavoloboev/last-time) to track events that I have done.

 ## Contributing 🎉

+There are few ways in which you can contribute.

-There is a lot of knowledge that can be shared.
-I would love to visualise it for myself and every one else.
-I would love it if you could contribute and add your own knowledge or links to this mind map.
+I would love it if you would add your own knowledge or links to this mind map.
 You can do so by [starting an issue](https://github.com/nikitavoloboev/research/issues/new) and writing what it is that you want to add to it that I have missed.
 Here is an [example of one possible request](https://github.com/nikitavoloboev/knowledge-map/issues/1).

 Do you have a favourite book or course or project that you have found that you really love?
 Do you have a favourite website or article or quote?
 You can just open an issue and say what it is you wish was added that is missing.
 Perhaps there is a huge area of research that I missed all together and you wish it would be added to the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J), just [open an issue](https://github.com/nikitavoloboev/research/issues/new) and say it.

+Another thing I am doing is giving succint and clear descriptions to each of the main nodes in the graph as can be seen in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) below some of the nodes.
+I wish to desribe each of the nodes in the most clear way possible.
+I would love some help on this by either adding your own descriptions and submitting a pull request or correcting or improving the descriptions I have written.
+Perhaps I have made a mistake or it could be said better.

 As it currently stands, this mind map is used mainly by me but as I explore further and further and do more research, I will try to structure knowledge in a way that visualises the various connections in a way that makes more and more sense.
 I really dislike the black box nature of Google where you have to know what to ask before getting an answer.